kestr31/docker-stable-diffusion-webui/README.md

 ### 1.2 Running `docker-stable-diffusion-webui` Container

+> I stronly recommend to run this container by `docker-compose` due to complexity of settings.
+Also, suggested `docker run` commands are outdated.

 - Basic docker CLI command of running a container is suggested as below
 - You need to prepare a model on your own since I can't provide it
 - Based on your need, set your own port to connect